 Slow growing, sturdy branched deciduous tree to about 10 to 12 feet.
 Hardy to about -10 degrees F. Full sun or partial shade.
 Bright yellow leaves.
 White flowers are borne before the leaves appear.
 Deciduous.
 Hardy.
 Sheltered Site.

-• Cercis canadensis Texas White
+• Cercis canadensis Ruby Falls

 • Cercis siliquastrum